 - In the same large skillet you used for sautéing the vegetables, add ¼ cup of chicken broth + 1 tsp. ghee and heat to medium-high heat.
 Once simmering, add meatballs.
 Cook on medium-high heat for 6-7 minutes, flip and cook for an additional 6-7 minutes or until cooked through.
 Add additional ghee if meatballs are sticking to the skillet.
 Meatballs should be firm when done.

 - You can also bake the meatballs.
-Bake for 15-18 minutes or until meatballs are cooked through and insides are no longer pink.
+Bake in a preheated 375F oven for 12-15 minutes or until meatballs are cooked through and insides are no longer pink.

 - Once meatballs are cooked through, add 3/4 cup of buffalo sauce (more if you wish).
 Toss gently.
-Allow to simmer for about 2-3 minutes.
+Allow the sauce to simmer for about 2-3 minutes.
 Toss meatballs to coat right before serving.

-- Serve on spaghetti squash, zucchini noodles and drizzle with ranch, additional buffalo sauce and garnish with green onions, minced carrots, shredded red cabbage, minced celery and/or cilantro if desire.
+- Serve on spaghetti squash, zucchini noodles and drizzle with ranch, additional buffalo sauce and garnish with green onions, minced carrots, shredded red cabbage, minced celery and/or cilantro if desired.